coder/modules/claude-code/README.md

 ## Examples

 ### Run in the background and report tasks (Experimental)

 Your workspace must have `screen` installed to use this.
-In this example, we'll attempt to install `screen` if it's not already installed.

 ```tf
 data "coder_parameter" "ai_prompt" {